A wedding in remote Nepal

 United Women’s Society, Hakula village, Waku, Solu Khumbu

 We went to the premises and offices of the United Women’s Society at Hakula village after breakfast.
 They had prepared a reception program to show gratitude to the funds provided by yours truly two years back.
 Garlands of rhododendron flowers and silk scarves – Khata, were used to welcome us.
 This organization is progressive.
 They collect a monthly membership fee with which they bought the land for their office (still incomplete, the need to put windows, furniture, and build a toilet).
-They plan to buy a playground for the school, make more classrooms for their children, and help others in financial need.
+In addition, they plan to buy a playground for the school, make more classrooms for their children, and help others in financial need.

-Back to the groom’s village with the bride and the wedding procession.
+Back to the groom’s village with the bride and the wedding procession

 We had lunch before proceeding to witness the traditions of a Khaling Rai wedding.
 We realized that these ceremonies take longer than expected, so we, the visitors, decided to leave the bride’s village by 2 p.m. to avoid walking uphill in the dark to Majh Kharka.
 We reached the groom’s village around 5 p.m., changed into dry clothes, had more rakshi brought to us by the groom’s relatives.
 The wedding procession arrived around 7 p.m. just after we had finished dinner at our campsite.
-It was a lovely sight with the lights and the traditional music being played; several rounds of musket gun were fired to announce the neighbouring village’s joyous celebrations.
+It was a lovely sight with the lights and the traditional music being played; several rounds of musket guns were fired to announce the neighbouring village’s joyous celebrations.

 We joined the celebrations with everyone.
 When the groom and bride were a little free, we brought over a unique wedding cake our trekking chefs had prepared.
 It was the first time a cake had been made for a wedding in this area.
 Everyone was ecstatic when the bride and groom cut the cake.
 This was our last night in this village, so we tried to go to bed early, but it was 1 a.m. before we went to bed while the celebrations continued.

-Leaving Majh Kharka for Salleri.
+Leaving Majh Kharka for Salleri

 We had planned to leave by 8.30 a.m. his morning but knew that we would probably start by 10 a.m. the earliest.
 We got ready to move by 8.30 a.m. but were held up by the groom’s family members queuing up with Khata – the silk scarf to bid us adieu.
 We were then asked to go to the house of Lakhman – the CFO of the wedding, for a short time.
 We sat on the floor of his kitchen while his wife brought us a snack of free-range chicken, and his sons served a beer glass full of rakshi each to us.
 We were finally on our way back to Sotang, where we had booked the same jeep that brought us there for our return journey.
 Sundar – my staff and I had a quick discussion and agreed to have lunch at his ‘hotel’ before starting our drive because of the delay.
 We arrived at Sotang, had lunch only to find our jeep was in Kathmandu for repairs.
 The vehicle was only five months old, but the rough road had broken it down.
-We had to make alternate arrangements; after some haggling, we had to split into two groups.
+So we had to make alternate arrangements; after some haggling, we had to split into two groups.
 Jason Sharon and I were to go to Phaplu, where we were to fly back to Kathmandu the next day.
 Chang, Yusuf, and two of my staff went towards Kathmandu on their two-day journey with our camping gear.

 We arrived in Phaplu around 8.30 p.m. – half an hour earlier than expected.
 Our rooms were booked when we got a phone signal on the way along with our dinner.
 We checked into the lodge, came out for dinner, and went to bed early as the journey had made us tired.